vitessio/website/content/en/docs/16.0/user-guides/migration/move-tables.md

 ```

 {{< info >}}
-While we have switched all traffic in this example, you can also switch non-primary reads and writes seperately by
+While we have switched all traffic in this example, you can also switch non-primary reads and writes separately by
 specifying the [`--tablet_types`](../../../reference/vreplication/movetables/#--tablet_types) parameter to
 `SwitchTraffic`.
 {{</ info >}}